CURRENT HOURS: Programs by reservation November-April

 • Ages 16 and up

 Interested in learning to spin wool?
 A drop spindle is a great place to start!
-Learn to process wool by cleaning and carding then begin spinning on a drop spindle.
-You’ll go home with your own carders, drop spindle, and some wool to keep practicing!
+Learn to process wool by cleaning and carding, then begin spinning on a drop spindle.
+You’ll go home with your own wool carders, drop spindle, and some wool to keep practicing!

 Trades Classes